php-ru/symfony-docs-ru/bundles/configuration.rst

 --------------------------

-Imagine you are creating a new bundle - AcmeSocialBundle - which provides integration with Twitter, etc. To make your bundle easy to use, you want to allow users to configure it with some configuration that looks like this:
+Imagine you are creating a new bundle - AcmeSocialBundle - which provides integration with Twitter.
+To make your bundle configurable to the user, you can add some configuration that looks like this:

 .. configuration-block::